open-quantum-safe/tsc/security/response-process.md

 These are submitted similarly to GitHub issues but are private.
 3. Encrypted email to dstebila@uwaterloo.ca.

-COMMENT:
-We should confirm that all of the members of the VMT (1) receive some sort of notification when a GitHub security advisory is filed on any OQS repo and (2) have the necessary permissions to view security advisories.

-COMMENT:
-Since liboqs-rust is published to crates.io, it should probably have security reporting switched on as well.

 When a report is received via one of the first two methods, the "on call" member of the VMT is responsible for acknowledging it promptly (the OSSF recommends within 1-2 days).
 - For email, this means responding to the reporter, cc'ing security@openquantumsafe.org.
 - For a GitHub security advisory (which will be in the "Triage" state), this means leaving a comment on the security advisory.